fbngrm/time-tracker/README.md

 ```

 ## Architecture
-The program consists of three services.
-Services run in a Docker container, exposed by a gateway service which is reachable from the outside world.
+The program consists of three services running in a Docker container, exposed by a gateway which is reachable from the outside world.
 For details on the setup the [docker-compose](https://github.com/fbngrm/time-tracker/blob/master/docker-compose.yaml) file.

 ### Database